 Metformin is an antihyperglycemic agent frequently used in diabetes mellitus type 2 to control blood glucose levels.
 It effectively decreases glucose absorption from the intestines, gluconeogenesis from the liver, and improves insulin sensitivity.

 Metformin’s active constituents buformin and phenformin are isolated from french lilac.
 More recently Metformin has been classified as a safe anti-aging medication with many health benefits, such as increasing longevity, decreasing cancer risk, improved cardiovascular health, and more.

 I will occasionally prescribe this medication to help patients improve blood glucose levels and even lose weight.
-This medication has a long list of benefits and fairly short list of side effects and have seen that a temporary prescrition paired with natureal therapies can dramatically imrpove health and well being.
+This medication has a long list of benefits and a fairly short list of side effects and has seen that a temporary prescription paired with natural therapies can dramatically improve health and well-being.

-Statins such as lipitor are classified as HMG-CoA reductase inhibitors, which are prescribed to lower cholesterol levels and improve cardiovascular health.
-The benefit of statins is controversial as statins have been shown to increase risk of diabetes, muscle pain and degeneration, and increase liver function tests.
+Statins such as Lipitor are classified as HMG-CoA reductase inhibitors, which are prescribed to lower cholesterol levels and improve cardiovascular health.
+The benefit of statins is controversial as statins have been shown to increase the risk of diabetes, muscle pain, and degeneration, and increase liver function tests.